 The mother rabbit may choose to sit near the newly constructed nest while she rests up in preparation for the birth.
 This is so that she can get back to the nest in short order when it is time to give birth.

-5 – They Are Actually Content
+7 – They Are Actually Content

 What most people do not realize is that wild rabbits actually cannot be domesticated.
 People have them as pets, sure, but that doesn’t mean that they are meant to be.

-6 – They Could Be Resting
+9 – They Could Be Resting

-One of the more common positions that you may see a wild rabbit in is with their legs tucked underneath of them like a duck.
-Since rabbits can sleep with their eyes open, it can be quite difficult to tell if they are awake or sleeping.
+One of the more common positions that you may see a wild rabbit in is with their legs tucked underneath them like a duck.
+This allows them to jumpstart their legs and instantly start sprinting the moment they need to.

-Spooking the rabbit will only put it at a greater risk of running into a predator since it will not be as alert and will actually be much more panicked.
+Spooking the rabbit will only put it at a greater risk of running into a predator since it will not be as alert and will be much more panicked.

-7 – It Could Be Eating
+10 – It Could Be Eating

 Predators can strike at any time and wild rabbits need to be constantly aware of what is happening around them to prevent becoming a victim.

-8 – They Are Molting or Grooming
+11 – They Are Grooming

 If you happen to see a rabbit in the wild with its front legs stretched way out in front of its body, there are two things at work.

 Rabbits will groom themselves periodically and will do so in much the same way that cats do: by licking themselves or using their paws.
-On average, a wild rabbit will shed around four times per year and the process is known as molting.

 During the molting period, the rabbits will lick their fur with their tongue to groom themselves.